frozn/TipTac/README.md

 WoW AddOn TipTac

 * based on latest version v20.11.04 from Nov 4, 2020
-* added fixes for wow patch 9.1.5
+* added fixes for wow patch 9.1.5 (Shadowlands - Chains of Domination)

-Replace the folders "TipTac", "TipTacItemRef", "TipTacOptions" and "TipTacTalents" with those from the zip file:

-shadowlands: "World of Warcraft\_retail_\Interface\AddOns"
-burning crusade classic: "World of Warcraft\_classic_\Interface\AddOns"
-classic: "World of Warcraft\_classic_era_\Interface\AddOns"
+* added several enhancements

-The following problems are fixed respectively enhancements were added:
+## The following problems are fixed respectively enhancements were added

 - lua errors regarding setBackdropColor(), setBackdropBorderColor(), GetRaidTargetIndex() (if icons are enabled), SetPoint()
 - background colors